Royal wedding: Couple opt for delayed honeymoon

 The duchess's family, along with some of their guests, stayed at the exclusive Goring hotel near the palace.

 Mr Ainsworth, from Dorset, said outside the hotel that the wedding had been "an historic occasion".

 "After the concerns of getting to the church on time, it all went smoothly.

 "We had a party at the hotel last night that went on well into the evening, so we're feeling a little jaded this morning."

-He said the bride's parents had made an appearance after attending the reception at Buckingham Palace.'Wonderful time'
+He said the bride's parents had made an appearance after attending the reception at Buckingham Palace.